Massimo Oddo

-Oddo played for several Italian clubs throughout his career, although he is mainly remembered for his time with Lazio, where he won the Coppa Italia, and in particular, Milan, where he won several titles, including the UEFA Champions League and the Scudetto; he also had a spell on loan with German club Bayern Munich.
-At international level he represented the Italian squad at UEFA Euro 2004, and was also part of the team that won the 2006 FIFA World Cup.
+Oddo played for several Italian clubs throughout his career, although he is mainly remembered for his time with Lazio, where he won the Coppa Italia, and in particular, AC Milan, where he won several titles, including the UEFA Champions League and the Scudetto; he also had a spell on loan with German club Bayern Munich.
+At the international level, he represented the Italian squad at UEFA Euro 2004 and was also part of the team that won the 2006 FIFA World Cup.

 Club career

-Oddo started his career at Renato Curi Angolana of Serie D, and moved to A.C.
-Milan youth team in 1993.
-After spending two years on the bench, in hope of more playing opportunities he moved to Serie C team Fiorenzuola on loan.
+Oddo started his career at Renato Curi Angolana of Serie D and moved to AC Milan youth team in 1993.
+After spending two years on the bench, in the hope of more playing opportunities, he moved to Serie C team Fiorenzuola on loan.
 It was followed by other three Serie C groups (Monza, Prato, Lecco).
-He returned to promoted Serie B team Monza in 1998, and left a year later for Napoli (in a co-ownership deal).
+He returned to promoted Serie B team Monza in 1998 and left a year later for Napoli (in a co-ownership deal).
 He helped Napoli win promotion to Serie A after a successful 1999–2000 Serie B and joined Hellas Verona that summer.
 While at Verona, Oddo completed his obligatory military service.
-He would spend Monday through Thursday at the military barracks and then on Fridays would join up with his teammates for training.
+He would spend Monday through Thursday at the military barracks and then, on Fridays, would join up with his teammates for training.

-After two successful seasons with Verona, Italian giants S.S.
-Lazio purchased him.
-At Lazio he had the opportunity to play in the UEFA Champions league in the season 2003–04 and the UEFA Cup competition in the seasons 2002–03 and 2004–05.
-The team made it to the semi finals in 2003.
+After two successful seasons with Verona, Italian giants Lazio purchased him.
+At Lazio, he had the opportunity to play in the UEFA Champions League in the season 2003–04 and the UEFA Cup competition in the 2002–03 and 2004–05 seasons.
+The team reached the semi-finals in 2003.
 Moreover, his third season with Lazio earned him the Coppa Italia winner title.
-He became the captain of Lazio for the first half of the 2006–07 season following the departure of Fabio Liverani to Fiorentina.
+He became the captain of Lazio for the first half of the 2006–07 season, following the departure of Fabio Liverani to Fiorentina.